 VERSATILE ENDURO / TRAIL SHOE FOR FLAT PEDALS WITH SUPERB GRIP, ENHANCED PROTECTION, AND WALKABILITY

 FLAGSHIP DOWNHILL / ENDURO SPD SHOE WITH ADDED PROTECTION AND IMPROVED PEDAL CONTACT WHEN CLIPPED IN OR OUT

 TRAIL SPECIFIC SHOE THAT OFFERS EXCELLENT OFF BIKE TRACTION WITH STIFFNESS FOR EXCELLENT POWER TRANSFER

 VERSATILE OFF-ROAD SHOE DESIGNED TO PERFORM AND FUNCTION FLAWLESSLY ON AND OFF THE BIKE

 Limited Edition Models Available upon request!
-The new Shimano RC9 S-Phyre shoes are the self-claimed pinnacle of road competition footwear for long distance comfort and efficiency, and they really are up there with the best road shoes on the market.
+NOTE COLOUR IN CHECKOUT NOTES The new Shimano RC9 S-Phyre shoes are the self-claimed pinnacle of road competition footwear for long distance comfort and efficiency, and they really are up there with the best road shoes on the market.
 The interest in this new wave of Shimano shoe began back in April pf 2016, when Sep Vanmarcke finished third in Flanders.
 His stunning, unlabelled footwear was a hot topic amongst spectators of the race, and after his podium finish, numerous other Shimano sponsored riders were seen donning these same shoes in races around the world.
 The cycling world was then poised, waiting eagerly to see what the Japanese power house had come up with next.